Skip to main content

 Some of your teaching sessions will be conducted through one or other of these tools so look out for the links to join these sessions in your module websites in StudyNet.

-When joining a Zoom or Teams online session please make sure that you sign in using your University username@herts.ac.uk and password.
+When joining a Teams online session please make sure that you sign in using your University username@herts.ac.uk and password.
+Find out more about using online tools for teaching and meetings.

-You will also be able to create your own Zoom or Teams meetings to connect with other students to stay in touch if you feel isolated or need to self-isolate but want to stay connected.
+You can also create your own Teams meetings to connect with other students to stay in touch if you feel isolated or need to self-isolate but want to stay connected.

 Communicate and collaborate with others – anytime, anywhere.

-The software package includes web and desktop versions of Microsoft Office applications such as Word, Excel, PowerPoint and Teams as well as 1TB of personal cloud storage (One Drive) and Outlook email.
+The software package includes web and desktop versions of Microsoft applications such as Word, Excel, PowerPoint and Teams as well as personal cloud storage (One Drive) and Outlook email.
 This applies to all students (except those on non-credit-bearing short courses) while studying with us.
-You can download the Office applications on up to 15 personal devices - find out how here.
+You can download the Microsoft applications on up to 15 personal devices - find out how here.

 Step 1 – Logging on